-RIGHT function is used to extract specified number of characters from right of the string in both excel and Google Sheet.
+In this lesson we will learn the usage of RIGHT function in Google Sheet.
+The RIGHT function is used to extract specified number of characters from right of the string.

 - text – The text string that contains the characters you want to extract.